-Mario Alberto Zambrano was a contemporary ballet dancer before writing fiction.
-He lived in Israel, The Netherlands, Germany, Spain, and Japan; danced for Hubbard Street Dance Chicago, Nederlands Dans Theater, Ballet Frankfurt, and Batsheva Dance Company.
-After he retired from dance, he graduated from the Iowa Writers’ Workshop as an Iowa Arts Fellow, where he also received a John C. Schupes Fellowship for Excellence in Fiction.
-Loteria, his first novel, was a Barnes and Noble Discover Great New Writing Pick for Fall 2013, a finalist for the 2014 Writers’ League of Texas Book Award, and the 2014 John Gardner Fiction Award.
-Loteria was hailed as a best book of 2013 by Booklist, Vogue, The Village Voice, School Library Journal, and San Antonio Press.
-His writing has appeared in Guernica, The Brooklyn Rail, Gulf Coast, and has been anthologized in 2014 Best Gay Stories and Narrative 4’s How To Be A Man project.
-He is the recipient of literary fellowships from MacDowell Colony, Yaddo, Vermont Studio Center, and The National Endowment for the Arts, as well as Hawthornden Castle in Edinburgh, Scotland.
-Currently, he is working on his second novel, and is a Lecturer at Harvard University.
+Mario Alberto Zambrano was a professional dancer before writing fiction.
+He danced for Hubbard Street Dance Chicago, Nederlands Dans Theater, Ballet Frankfurt, and Batsheva Dance Company.
+After fifteen years in the field, he attended the Iowa Writers’ Workshop to study fiction as an Iowa Arts Fellow.
+His first novel, Loteria, was a Barnes and Noble Great New Pick for 2013 and a finalist for the 2014 John Gardner Fiction Award.
+Booklist, Vogue, Village Voice, School Library Journal, and San Antonio Press hailed Loteria as a best book of 2013.
+He is the recipient of literary and dance fellowships from MacDowell Colony, Yaddo, Vermont Studio Center, Hawthornden Castle, the Princess Grace Foundation, and The National Endowment for the Arts.
+Currently, he is a Lecturer in Theater, Dance & Media at Harvard University.

 Photo by Nephi Nevin.